How to Prevent Water Intrusion Around Doors

 Inspect Caulking for Cracks and Separation

 Examine the caulking lines around the perimeter of the door frame, paying close attention to corners and transitions between materials.
-Cracks, gaps, or separation from adjacent surfaces indicate that sealing performance has weakened.
+Cracks, gaps, or separation from adjacent surfaces indicate that the joint may no longer be keeping water out.

 If recurring leaks have been suspected, reviewing Why Exterior Doors Develop Water Leak Problems can help identify how sealing failures contribute to repeated water intrusion.